 About the Composting Initiative

-In August 2012, composting services were introduced to collect scraps from food preparation and plate-waste in Simpson Dining Hall.
-That year, over 62 tons of food scraps were sent to a commercial compost facility.
-In the 2013 academic year, the program expanded to De Nobili Dining Hall and Engrained Café in the Institute of Environmental Sustainability.
+In 2012, composting services were introduced to collect food scraps from preparation and plate-waste in Simpson Dining Hall.
+That year over 62 tons of food scraps were sent to a commercial compost facility.
+In 2013, the program expanded to De Nobili Dining Hall and Engrained Café in the Institute of Environmental Sustainability.
 Loyola continues to identify areas to expand the Campus Compost Initiative.

-In 2013, the Campus Compost Collective (aka Bucket Program) began.
+Also in 2013, the Campus Compost Collective (aka Bucket Program) began.
 To participate, faculty, staff, and students living on-campus receive an air-tight one-gallon bucket.
 They discard food scraps in the bucket and bring their filled buckets to a convenient drop-off location each week.
-The first year, over 1,780 pounds of food scraps were collected from 76 students who participated.
+That first year, over 1,780 pounds of food scraps were collected from the 76 students who participated.

-Since 2012, over 180 tons of food scraps have been collected from Lake Shore Campus dining halls (excluding Damen), Engrained Café, and the Campus Compost Collective.
+Since 2012, over 180 tons of food scraps have been collected from Lake Shore Campus dining halls (excluding Damen Student Center), Engrained Café, and the Campus Compost Collective.

 The Basics of Composting

 Organic materials, like landscape waste and food, decompose naturally.
 The result is a nutrient-rich mixture called compost that provides minerals and nutrients for growing plants.
-This compost is used on gardens and agricultural fields to:
+This compost can be used on gardens and agricultural fields to: